jpstroop/fitbit-client-python/docs/TYPES.md

 ## Overview

-This library uses a type system to help you understand what to expect from API responses.
+Strong typing JSON is complicated.
+The primary goal for typing in this library is to help you at least understand at least the outermost data structure of the API responses.
 All resource methods (API endpoints) return one of three types:

 - `JSONDict`: A dictionary containing JSON data
 - `JSONList`: A list containing JSON data
 - `None`: For operations that don't return data (typically delete operations)

-While Python's dynamic typing doesn't enforce these types at runtime, they provide valuable documentation and enable IDE autocompletion.

 ## Understanding Response Types